 Requirements

-Students must possess a BA/professional BA, officer training on an equivalent level or another equivalent degree.
-Students enrolled in the MA in Military Studies must have completed the Introduction module before this module
+Students must have a BA/professional BA degree, completed officer training at an equivalent level, or another equivalent qualification.
+Students enrolled in the MA in Military Studies programme must have completed the Introduction Module prior to this module.

 Intended learning outcomes